mypdk/radare_plugins/README.md

 # radare_plugins
-Plugins for radare specifically targeting smal micros like pic and chinese brands
+Plugins for radare specifically targeting small micros like pic and chinese brands